electricgecko/www--arc/README.md

-# www--arc
+# Webdesign as architecture
-Webdesign as architecture as a website
+One HTML file documenting the attempt to understanding and practising webdesign as architecture.
+Fragment.